rocket-pool/RPIPs/RPIPs/RPIP-43.md

   - Unclaimed node operator funds SHALL be set to 0
 - A Node Operator SHALL be able to withdraw unclaimed node operator funds to their withdrawal address
-- A Node Operator MAY be able to use unclaimed node operator funds for redeposit to the beacon chain.
+- A Node Operator MAY! be able to use unclaimed node operator funds for redeposit to the beacon chain.
 - Newly deposited capital that is awaiting deposit to the beacon chain SHALL be excluded from capital distribution, but rather be subject to separate functions